ygda-org/programming-guide/sections/section-7.md

 ## Adding a cooldown timer

-We don't want the player to spam the disk endlessly, so we are going to give them a small cooldown between throws.
+We don't want the player to spam the disc endlessly, so we are going to give them a small cooldown between throws.
 Head back to your player scene and add a `Timer` node.
 Rename this timer to `DiscCooldown`.
 Now, head to the inspector with the `DiscCooldown` node selected and set the "Wait Time" to something reasonable, like 1 second (you can try out different values until it feels right).
 This will be the cooldown after each disc throw.
 Also, set the "One Shot" property to be true so that the cooldown doesn't infinitely repeat.

 ![adding the timer](../images/section-7/adding-timer.png)